-You’ve likely heard of Kindle Pre-order as an option for releasing your book early.
-There are many reasons to take a slower route – more time to find readers, generate anticipation, and line up reviews for launch day.
+You’re ready to publish your book and are full of anticipation.
+Maybe you’ve heard of Kindle Pre-order as an option for making your book available early.
+There are many reasons to take this route — more time to find readers, generate anticipation, and line up reviews for your book launch.
 Who wouldn’t want those?
 But is Kindle Pre-order right for you?

 Let’s start with the details.